Jbridges1119/Jbridges1119/README.md

 ### I'm a web developer with a background as a Red Seal Technician in the Trades.

 - 🔭 I’m currently working on learning TypeScript and then building my portfolio site with it.
-- 📫 How to reach me: Email:
+- 📫 How to reach me:
     - Jbridges1119@gmail.com
     - https://www.linkedin.com/in/jeff-bridges-bb755a236/
 - 😄 Pronouns: He/Him